-Stories of sustainablity and change to achieve the global goals are too often hidden.
-With his high speed spreading of moments, mobile journalist Yusuf Omar shows how people change their worlds.
-Beside pace it is his fine feeling for the message that makes the difference in Social Media
+Stories of sustainability and change to achieve the global goals are very often hidden.
+Updating news and stories at a high speed and his willingness to rapidly spread 'moments', mobile journalist Yusuf Omar shows how people change their worlds.
+Besides pace, it is his fine feeling for the message that makes a difference in Social Media.

 Text: Helen Ashford